Slipsox/Slipsox/README.md

 - 👋 Hi, I’m @Slipsox a.k.a.
 Martin Kašaj ;
 - 👀 I’m interested in potential future developments .
 - 🌱 I’m currently learning java, ANN, algebra and multivariable calculus .
-- 💞️ I’m not looking to collaborate on anything, since I lack skill .
 - 📫 How to reach me @Lnkdn--> https://www.linkedin.com/in/martin-kasaj1/ or @ Discord -> SpSx_^#2961 .

 <!---